Kip owner stories: The Engine House Suffolk

 There were 2 things, I suppose.
 One aspect was the building itself, and trying to breathe life back into what was here.
 It was the simplicity that I fell in love with; the double-height ceiling, great natural light source, a feeling of calm to the place.
 My friend of 25 years, Michael Corsar, designed the renovation and extension and it was such a joy to work with him.

 And then in terms of the actual decoration, I had a pretty stringent rule not to buy new stuff.
-Most of the things in the Vintage House are from eBay and charity shops!
+Most of the things in The Engine House are from eBay and charity shops!
 It took time, but it was a lovely goose chase, finding all of these pieces.

 There are also a lot of things here that I wouldn’t exactly call heirlooms, but have been passed down from family.
 The chairs at the kitchen table are ones that I sat in as a kid — my parents bought them from Habitat in the mid-70s.